 Jolene, our Secretary, is likely to be the first person encountered when a client contacts the agency.
 Jolene handles many behind the scene tasks, supports staff in all programs, answers telephone contacts, assists clients and participants with paperwork and problems.

 Brittany has lived in Southwest Iowa most of her life.
 She began working for the agency the Fall of 2016.
-Brittany attended Northwest Missouri State University where she earned her Bachelor’s Degree in Elementary Education with a minor in Early Childhood. is a Family Support Specialist, going into the homes of young families to offer them support and education from prenatal to age 5.
+Brittany attended Northwest Missouri State University where she earned her Bachelor’s Degree in Elementary Education with a minor in Early Childhood.
+Brittany is a Family Support Specialist, going into the homes of young families to offer them support and education from prenatal to age 5.
+She recently passed the National Family Support Certification Exam to be a Certified Family Support Professional (CFSP) is a Family Support Specialist, going into the homes of young families to offer them support and education from prenatal to age 5.
 Brittany is also our Parenting Instructor.

 Sandy is knowledgeable about services and programs of the agency and will take preliminary information for services and as needed refer questions and problems to the appropriate staff for response.
 If she can’t answer your question, she’ll put you in touch with the person who can!